Computer Data Conversion

 The steps in the processing cycle are as follows:

-Fetch the next instruction: The program counter contains the address of the next instruction to be executed; the control unit goes to the address in the memory specified in the program counter, makes a copy of the contents and places the copy in the instruction register.
+Fetch the next instruction: The Program Counter (PC) contains the address of the next instruction to be executed.
+The Control Unit (CU) goes to this address in memory, retrieves a copy of the instruction, and places it into the Current Instruction Register (CIR).

-Decode the Instruction: To execute the instruction in the instruction register, the control unit has to determine what the instruction is.
+Decode the Instruction: To execute the instruction in the CIR, the Control Unit interprets its operation code (opcode) to determine what action needs to be performed (e.g., addition, data transfer, branching).

-Execute the Instruction: Once an instruction has been decoded and any data fetched, the control unit is ready to execute the instruction.
-Execution involves sending signals to the arithmetic/logic unit to carry out the processing.
-When the execution is complete, the cycle begins again.
+Execute the Instruction: Once the instruction is decoded and any necessary data is fetched, the Control Unit sends signals to the Arithmetic Logic Unit (ALU) or other CPU components to carry out the specified operation.
+When the execution is complete, the cycle begins again for the next instruction.

 Fetch-Execute Cycle Flow Diagram